mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 of a type of service.
 To get a list of names of the available instance for a certain service a client requests records of type "PTR" (pointer from one name to another in the DNS namespace {{RFC1035}} for a name containing the service and domain.

+As specified in {{rfc6763}} the client can perform a PTR query for a list of available proxy instance in following way:

+_quicproxy._udp.<domain>

+here the <domain> portion is the domain name where the service is registered.
+The domain name can be obtained via DHCP options or preconfigured.

-The result of this PTR lookup is a set of zero or more PTR records giving Service Instance Names.
-Then to contact a particular service, the client can query for the SRV {{rfc2782}}
-and TXT records of the selected service instance name.
+The result of this PTR lookup is a set of zero or more PTR records giving Service Instance names.
+Then to contact a particular service, the client can query for the SRV {{rfc2782}} and TXT records of the selected service instance name.
 The SRV record contains the IP address of the proxy service instance as well as the port number.
-The port number fo QUIC-based proxy is usually expected to be 443 but may differ.
+The port number of QUIC-based proxy is usually expected to be 443 but may differ.
 The TXT can contain additional information describing the kind of proxy services that is offered.

-[ToDo: format of TXT record using "key=value"]
+[ToDo: format of TXT record using "key=value"] [comment: {zahed} I would see the TXT record as a way to send information about what functions the proxy can perform, hence would rather suggest to focus on it later]

-## Local discovery
+## Local discovery using mDNS

+{{rfc6762}} defines the use of ".local." for performing DNS like operations on the local link.
+Any DNS query for a name ending "local." will be send to predefined IPv4 or IPv6 link local multicast address.

-To discovery QUIC-based proxy services locally, the client quests the PTR record for the name "_quicproxy._udp.local.".
+To discovery QUIC-based proxy services locally, the client request the PTR record for the name:

+"_quicproxy._udp.local."

 The result of this PTR lookup is a set of zero or more PTR records giving Service Instance Names of the form:

 	<Instance>._quicproxy._udp.local.

-[Editors' Note: Or _masque._upd ?
-Or _proxy._quic._upd or _quicproxy._http._udp ...?
+[Editors' Note: Or _masque._udp ?
+Or _proxy._quic._udp or _quicproxy._http._udp ...?
 However in the later case the proxy should also actually ofter a webpage...]

 ## Discovery for a rRemote Domains